redhat-cop/cloud.vmware_ops/roles/provision_vm/README.md

     Port of the HTTP proxy that will receive all HTTPS requests and relay them.
     If the value is not specified in the task, the value of environment variable VMWARE_PROXY_PORT will be used instead.

+### Provisioning a VM
+- **provision_vm_name**  (string, Required):
+    Name of the virtual machine to work with.
+    Virtual machine names in vCenter are not necessarily unique, which may be problematic, see O(name_match).
+    If multiple virtual machines with same name exists, then O(folder) is required parameter to identify uniqueness of the virtual machine.
+    This parameter is required, if (state=poweredon), (state=powered-on), (state=poweredoff), (state=powered-off),
+    (state=present), (state=restarted), (state=suspended) and virtual machine does not exists.
+    This parameter is case sensitive.

+- **provision_vm_uuid**  (string):
+    UUID of the virtual machine to manage if known, this is VMware's unique identifier.
+    This is required if O(name) is not supplied.
+    If virtual machine does not exists, then this parameter is ignored.
+    Please note that a supplied UUID will be ignored on virtual machine creation, as VMware creates the UUID internally.

 - **provision_vm_cluster** (String):
     The cluster name where the virtual machine will run.

 - **provision_vm_esxi_hostname** (string):
     The ESXi hostname where the virtual machine will run.
     This is a required parameter, if cluster is not set. esxi_hostname and cluster are mutually exclusive parameters.
     This parameter is case sensitive.

 - **provision_vm_datacenter** (string):
     Destination datacenter for the deploy operation.